jfulling/OSX-OpenStack/README.md

 ## Putting it All Together

-The `patch-openstack-full.sh` script in this repo contains an automated way to update instances running on the target compute host.
-The script will source an `openrc` file to gather credentials for the OpenStack deployment, and query all instances running on the *Nova* compute host.
-It will grep out metadata for an `os=OSX` metadata tag, and then update the XML in the method described above.
+The `patch-openstack-full.sh` script in this repo contains an automated way to update instances running on the current compute host.
+The script will source an `openrc` file to gather credentials for the OpenStack deployment, and query all instances running on the current *Nova* compute host.
+It will grep out metadata for a custom set (via Horizon upon instance deployment) `os=OSX` metadata tag, and then update the XML via the method described above.

 To run the script effectively, the following steps must be performed: